Published on Mar 15, 2022

 - Select Content and Privacy Restrictions and go to Content Restrictions options.

 - Go to Web Content, select Limit Adult Websites, and add youtube.com under the Never Allow list.
-It will completely block access to the YouTube.com website.
+It will completely block YouTube and it’s website.

 Kids can access YouTube through the iMessage app so, you might also want to remove the iMessage app from the device.
 You have to remove the iMessage app from the Always Allowed list.